Ghulam Sarwar Sr.: International career

 When Mohammad Daoud Khan was ruling Afghanistan in the 1970s, Sarwar participated twice in the Afghanistan Republic Day Festival Cup, with the Pakistan national team in 1976 and with a national selection called Shaheen XI in 1977, captaining in both editions.
 He also served as captain at the 1976 Quaid-e-Azam International Tournament.

-Post retirement
+In 1978, Sarwar featured for the national team for their participation in the Saudi Arabia Football Federation International Tournament.

+Post-retirement

+Sarwar's younger brother Muhammad Saleem also played as footballer for PIA, and represented the Pakistan national team in the 1980s.
 Sarwar retired from the Pakistan Airlines department in 1998.

 On 6 May 2014, The News International reported the unfortunate conditions of Sarwar at the age of 60.
 The amount of money he gathered after his retirement had been spent on his family.
 Since retirement, he had been receiving only 7000 PKR per month as pension.
 Apart from supporting his own family, the amount was insufficient to look after the families of his two brothers, who had died earlier.
 Adding to the earlier issues, his four sons were also jobless.
 Financial problems forced him to work with the Sindh Sports Board as a coach on a meagre monthly salary of 7000 PKR per month.
 He was also expecting a grant from the Sindh government which could help him to minimise his hardships.

 His situation also matched former Pakistan national team captains such as Muhammad Umer, Moosa Ghazi, Abdul Ghafoor and Qadir Bakhsh, who died enduring similar hardship.